Dharma transmission: Insight and succession

 The most common form of transmission in Rinzai Zen is the acknowledgement that one has stayed in the monastery for a certain amount of time, and may later become a temple priest.

 Further practice

 After finishing koan-study, further practice is necessary:

 Inka shōmei

 Common transmission does not include inka shōmei.
 Ideally inka shōmei is "the formal recognition of Zen's deepest realisation", but practically it is being used for transmission of the "true lineage" of the masters (shike) of the training halls.
 Training halls are temples which are authorised for further training after being qualified as a temple priest.

 There are only about fifty to eighty such inka shōmei-bearers in Japan:

-According to roshi Sokun Tsushimoto, the title of roshi is equivalent to Zen master and shike:

 A qualified Zen master bestows inka only upon "those select few" who have successfully completed the entire Rinzai koan curriculum, and "are eligible to serve as sōdō roshi, that is, master of a training hall, in distinction from a common temple: